top of page

 Biographies of Poets

 Dr. Ritu Kamra Kumar, Retd.
-Officiating Principal and Associate Professor of English at MLN College, Yamuna Nagar, is an academician, poet, and writer.
+Officiating Principal and Associate Professor of English at MLN College, Yamuna Nagar, is an acclaimed academician, poet, and writer.
 With over 400 contributions to leading national newspapers and magazines, she has published 70+ research papers in reputed national and international journals and edited books.
 A noted resource person and speaker, she has led workshops and panel discussions nationwide, including at the Delhi Book Fair 2024.
-Honoured by the District Administration and featured as an Empowered Woman by The Hindustan Times, she is a recipient of the Indian Woman Achiever Award and has authored eight books.
+Honoured by the District Administration and featured as an Empowered Woman by The Hindustan Times, she is a recipient of the Indian Woman Achiever Award and has authored eight acclaimed books.

-Week 3, September 2025
+Week 3, October 2025

 Image by Jack B